wilsonrljr/sysidentpy/README.md

 ## How do I use SysIdentPy?

 The [SysIdentPy documentation](https://sysidentpy.org) includes more than 20 examples to help get you started:
-- Typical "Hello World" example, for an [entry-level description of the main SysIdentPy concepts](https://sysidentpy.org/examples/basic_steps/)
+- Quickstart guide, for an [entry-level description of the main SysIdentPy concepts](https://sysidentpy.org/getting-started/quickstart-guide/)
 - A dedicated section focusing on SysIdentPy features, like model structure selection algorithms, basis functions, parameter estimation, and more.
 - A dedicated section focusing on use cases using SysIdentPy with real world datasets.
 Besides, there is some brief comparisons and benchmarks against other time series tools, like Prophet, Neural Prophet, ARIMA, and more.